Abdus Salam: Legacy

 Salam's work in Pakistan has been far reaching and regarded as highly influential.
 He is remembered by his peers and students as the "father of Pakistan's school of Theoretical Physics" as well as Pakistan's science.
 Salam was a charismatic and iconic figure, a symbol among them of what they were working or researching toward in their fields.
 His students, fellow scientists and engineers, remembered him as brilliant teacher, and engaging researcher who would also influence others to do the same.
 The International Centre for Theoretical Physics established by Salam has continued to train scientists from developing countries.
 Salam founded the Space Research Commission of and was its first director.
 In 1998, the Government of Pakistan issued a commemorative stamp to honour Salam as part of its "Scientists of Pakistan" series.
 His alma mater, Government College Lahore, now a university, has the Abdus Salam Chair in Physics and Abdus Salam School of Mathematical Sciences named after him.
 The Abdus Salam Chair was also established in his honour at the Syed Babar Ali School of Science and Engineering in the Lahore University of Management Sciences.
 He made a significant contribution towards the 2012 success in the search for the Higgs boson.

-Salam has been commemorated by noted and prominent Pakistani scientists, who were also his students.
-Many scientists have recalled their college experiences.
-Ghulam Murtaza, a professor of plasma physics at the Government College University and student of Salam, wrote:
+Ghulam Murtaza, a student of Salam, wrote: